-We design and train a model to predict the correlated reasoning factors of any query.
-We employ LLM-enhanced encoders to map queries and factors into the latent space and select the top factors that are most closely aligned with the query.
-Moreover, we keep and train a separate copy of encoders for each subset $\sS\in\sT$ of factors (defined in \S~\ref{sec:node_clustering}) while they share the same LLM embedding for the query.
-Specifically, for reasoning factors with a specific subset $\sS\in\sT$, for each query $q$, the encoder is designed as
+The LLM-enhanced encoders project queries and factors into the latent space and select the top factors most closely aligned with the query.
+Specifically, for reasoning factors with a specific subset $\sS\in\sT$, and a query $q$, the encoder is designed as

 where $\text{LLM}(\cdot)$ denotes a function to map the query into an embedding via frozen LLMs \citep{li2023GeneralTextEmbeddings} and $\text{MLP}(\cdot)$ is a trainable multi-layer perceptron.
-For each reasoning factor node $f$ with the subset $\sS$, we have
+Each reasoning factor node $f$ within the subset $\sS$ is encoded as